eliot-akira/boots/README.md

 ## Purpose

-A common way people use Bootstrap is by including the whole library, then adding more CSS on top to customize it.
-It is more efficient to include only the modules used, adjust style variables, and compile a site-specific custom build.
+- Include only the modules used

+- Add new components as necessary, and adjust style via variables

+- Compile a site-specific custom build

 ## Use